If you do not see what you are looking for in my store, you might find inspiration from some of my previous works, which you will find below:

 123 North Beach Road, Suite F1, Eastsound WA 98245

 Creative Minds showcases art that with a skip, jump or twist redefines creativity and functionality, so they can coexist hand in hand.
 As a result something common becomes special, whether it be a mirror, a table, a quilt, a bowl, a painting with which you interact everyday.
 Creative Minds artists believe in the importance of living amidst art and interacting with it.
 It is your interaction with a piece that completes it, giving it new life and appreciation.
-I am a new artist there this year.
+I am celebrating my first year here.

 Tubac Center of the Arts